|

 But, according to the wishes of Haiti’s majority, who elected

 President Preval to office, justice must be done.
-Some request the
+Some request

-arrest of Boniface and Latortue.
-All ask for the release of the
+the arrest of Boniface and Latortue.
+All ask for the release of

 Respect,

-Chair and Founder, Haitian Lawyers Leadership Network
+Founder and president, Haitian Lawyers Leadership Network

 May 18, 2006